kodemeister/X584/README.md

 ## Installation

-Download the latest release of X584 from the [Releases](https://github.com/kodemeister/X584/releases) page, unpack it to any folder and run `X584.exe`.
+Download the latest release of X584 from the [Releases](https://github.com/kodemeister/X584/releases) page, unpack it to any folder, and run `X584.exe`.

-## Building from source
+## Building from Source

 1. Install C++ Builder 6.
 2. Install Microsoft HTML Help Workshop.